Home Services Laparoscopic Surgery for Stress Urinary Incontinence

 Urologists are medical doctors who specialize in treating conditions related to the urinary tract, including SUI.
 They may perform surgical procedures to treat SUI, such as slings and bladder neck suspension.

-Urogynecologists are medical doctors who specialize in treating pelvic floor disorders, including SUI.
-They have additional training in both gynecology and urology and may perform a variety of surgical procedures to treat SUI, including vaginal mesh and urethral bulking injections.
+Urogynaecologists are medical doctors who specialize in treating pelvic floor disorders, including SUI.
+They have additional training in both gynaecology and urology and may perform a variety of surgical procedures to treat SUI, including vaginal mesh and urethral bulking injections.